Goldfish: Respiration

 Goldfish are able to survive short periods of entirely anoxic conditions.
 Survival is shorter under higher temperatures, suggesting that this is a cold weather adaptation.
 Researchers speculate that this is specifically an adaptation to survival in frozen water bodies over winter.

 Energy is obtained from liver glycogen.
 This process depends upon a pyruvate decarboxylase – the first known in vertebrates.

 Salinity

 Although they are a freshwater fish, goldfish have been found in brackish water with a salinity of 17.

 Behavior

 Goldfish are gregarious, displaying schooling behavior, as well as displaying the same types of feeding behaviors.
-Goldfish may display similar behaviors when responding to their reflections in a mirror.